-The realities of rural health care delivery such as a limited provider base, financial viability challenges, and higher rates of chronic disease pose as barriers for rural health care providers in delivering optimal care and for communities in accessing quality and coordinated care.
-These realities exist against the backdrop of ongoing challenges related to the economic viability of some existing low-volume health providers in rural communities.
-Thus, policymakers are turning to the concept of population health to help address these challenges.
+While the ACA created opportunities for increased health care coverage, the realities of rural health care delivery such as a limited provider base, financial instability and higher rates of chronic disease, continue to pose as barriers to optimal health care delivery and access to quality and coordinated care.
+Thus, policymakers are increasing focus on the concept of population health to effectively address these challenges.
 Some rural communities may be negotiating how to best meet local health care needs, particularly in those rural communities that may be too small to support a full-service hospital but need more than an ambulatory clinic or a nursing home.
-It is necessary to leverage expertise, resources, and organizational influence across different segments of the health care system to coordinate their efforts in a strategic manner.

-An increasing number of rural hospitals have closed or limited services due to diminishing financial viability.
-As of August 2015, fifty-seven (57) rural hospitals have either closed or suspended operations.
-As the lynchpin of a community, the loss of a rural hospital can impact access to necessary health care services.
-Communities are beginning to explore innovative approaches to maintain access to essential health care services in rural areas while appropriately leveraging community resources and facilities to ensure sustainability.
+Additionally, an increasing number of rural hospitals have closed or limited services due to diminishing financial viability.
+As of August 2016, seventy-six (76) rural hospitals have either closed or suspended operations1.
+As the lynchpin of a communities are beginning to explore innovative approaches to maintain access to essential health care services in rural areas while appropriately leveraging community resources and facilities to ensure sustainability.